Thermoelectric effect: Seebeck effect

-across two points of an electrically conducting material when there is a temperature difference between them.

-The emf is called the Seebeck emf (or thermo/thermal/thermoelectric emf).
-The ratio between the emf and temperature difference is the Seebeck coefficient.
-A thermocouple measures the difference in potential across a hot and cold end for two dissimilar materials.
-This potential difference is proportional to the temperature difference between the hot and cold ends.
-First discovered in 1794 by Alessandro Volta, it is named after Thomas Johann Seebeck, who rediscovered it in 1821.
+The Seebeck effect is the emergence of electromotive force (EMF) across two points of an electrically conducting material when there is a temperature difference between them.
+Though the effect was first discovered by Alessandro Volta, in 1794, the EMF is called the Seebeck EMF (or thermal/thermoelectric EMF) after Thomas Johann Seebeck, who rediscovered it in 1821.
+Furthermore, the ratio of the EMF to the temperature difference is known as the Seebeck coefficient.

-Seebeck observed what he called "thermomagnetic effect" wherein a magnetic compass needle would be deflected by a closed loop formed by two different metals joined in two places, with an applied temperature difference between the joints.
+Seebeck observed what he called a "thermomagnetic effect" wherein a magnetic compass needle would be deflected by a closed loop formed by two different metals joined in two places, with an applied temperature difference between the joints.
 Hans Christian Ørsted noted that the temperature difference was in fact driving an electric current, with the generation of magnetic field being an indirect consequence, and so coined the more accurate term "thermoelectricity".